 Neurological disorders are diseases that affect the brain and the central and autonomic nervous systems.
 Because they are often associated with a number of conditions, neurological symptoms can be easy to dismiss but they can be indicators of serious neurological conditions.
 Here are some of the top symptoms of neurological disorders:

-- Headaches: Depending on where the tension is located, how frequently they occur, and how much pain you’re experiencing, headaches can be a symptom of a larger problem.
+Headaches: Depending on where the tension is located, how frequently they occur, and how much pain you’re experiencing, headaches can be a symptom of a larger problem.

-- Change in vision: Blurred, double, or loss of vision can be a sign of a more severe neurological condition.
+Change in vision: Blurred, double, or loss of vision can be a sign of a more severe neurological condition.

-- Weakness of extremities: Arms or legs feeling heavy or numb for a prolonged period of time or for an unknown reason.
+The weakness of extremities: Arms or legs feeling heavy or numb for a prolonged period of time or for an unknown reason.

-Other signs and symptoms includesleep problems (insomnia), slurred speech, memory loss, and chronic nausea.
+Other signs and symptoms include sleep problems (insomnia), slurred speech, memory loss, and chronic nausea.

-Rheumatism refers to various painful medical conditions which affect joints, bones, cartilage, tendons, ligaments and muscles.
+Rheumatism refers to various painful medical conditions that affect joints, bones, cartilage, tendons, ligaments, and muscles.
 It is characterized by pain and a consequent reduction in the range of motion and function in one or more areas of the musculoskeletal system.
 This classification of diseases is also characterized by inflammation that affects the connecting or supporting structures of the body - most commonly the joints, but also sometimes the tendons, ligaments, bones, and muscles.
 Some rheumatic diseases even affect the organs and can ultimately cause loss of function in the affected body parts.